Port Authority Building (Antwerp): History

 The Port of Antwerp is Europe's second largest shipping port by traffic, handling 26% of Europe's container shipping.
 Before the construction of the Port Authority Building, the Antwerp Port Authority hosted technical and administrative services in different locations, including in the Hofstraat and in the old Port House at the Entrepotkaai.

 In 2007, port authorities determined that a new location would enable its technical and administrative services to be housed together, providing new accommodation for about 500 staff.
 The new Port House would centralize operation into one building, improving efficiency.

 The lower section of the building was a disused fire station, and a protected replica of a former Hanseatic house.
 Thus, it could not be demolished, and the fire station had to be integrated into the new project.
 According to Marc Van Peel, president of the port of Antwerp, “There was only one rule laid down in the architectural competition, namely that the original building had to be preserved."
 Several studies, such as a historic survey and an investigation into the historical values of the site, were conducted.

-Peel stated that five shortlisted candidates all opted for the addition of a modern structure above the original building, and the design by Zaha Hadid Architects was chosen.
+Van Peel stated that five shortlisted candidates all opted for the addition of a modern structure above the original building, and the design by Zaha Hadid Architects was chosen.
 This was considered appropriate as the original fire station was intended to include a tower.
 The construction of the expansion began in October 2012 and the building was officially opened in September 2016.

 The waterside site offered sustainable construction benefits, allowing materials and components to be transported by water, which would meet the port's ecological targets.

 In honour of the architect, the quayside in front of the building was named Zaha Hadidplein ("Zaha Hadid Square") by the city council.